syncfusion-content/wpf-docs/wpf/SfDataGrid/Interactive-Features.md

 </table>

-> Note: Using IDataErrorInfo, you can retrieve the error string from Error Field, whereas using INotifyDataErrorInfo the error is retrieved when the HasError Field value is ‘true’.
+N> Using IDataErrorInfo, you can retrieve the error string from Error Field, whereas using INotifyDataErrorInfo the error is retrieved when the HasError Field value is ‘true’.